rfnaufal/ai-dev-tools-workshop/README.md

 # ai-dev-tools-workshop

-This repository contains homework submissions from the **[ai-dev-tools-workshop bt DataTalksClub]**.
+This repository contains homework submissions from the **[ai-dev-tools-workshop by DataTalksClub]**.

 ## 📘 Modules Overview